-An experienced offensive coach who has served as offensive coordinator at six different universities, Bob Cole adds offensive coordinator to his quarterback coaching responsibilities as he begins his third season with Northern Illinois.
+An experienced offensive coach who has served as offensive coordinator at six different universities, Bob Cole begins his third season as the Huskies’ offensive coordinator and enters his fifth season overall at NIU.

-After working with the wide receivers in his first year at NIU, Cole returned to lead the position group he has worked with the most over the years, tutoring the Huskie quarterbacks in 2012.
-Under his tutelage, quarterback Jordan Lynch, who finished seventh in the 2012 Heisman voting, turned in a record-setting season last year, becoming the first NCAA player to pass for 3,000 yards and rush for 1,500 yards.
+Under his tutelage, Lynch, who finished seventh in the 2012 Heisman voting, turned in a record-setting senior season in 2013, becoming the first NCAA player to pass for 3,000 yards and rush for 1,500 yards.
 The 2012 Mid-American Conference MVP tallied 353.8 yards of total offense and led the nation with 12 rushing touchdowns.

 A native of Whitehall, Pa., Cole led a successful offense as coordinator at Utah State from 2000-04.
-Under his direction, the 2002 Aggies ranked seventh in the nation in passing offense, while quarterback Jose Fuentes was ninth in the country in total offense and Kevin Curtis was sixth in receiving yards.
-The previous year, Cole's USU offense ranked 13th in the NCAA in passing behind Fuentes and Curtis, who led the nation in receptions (9.09/game) and was third in receiving yards.
-In his first season at Utah State, the Aggies were 21st in the nation in passing offense, while running back Emmett White Jr. led the nation in all-purpose yards.
+Under his direction, the 2002 Aggies ranked seventh in the nation in passing offense.
+The previous year, Cole’s USU offense ranked 13th in the NCAA in passing and receiver Kevin Curtis led the nation in receptions and was third in receiving yards.

-As offensive coordinator at Montana in 1999, the Grizzlies reached the NCAA I-AA (now FCS) playoffs and Cole's offense ranked second among all NCAA Division I-AA teams in total offense (517.4 yards per game), scoring offense (46.4 points per game) and passing offense (370.0 yards per game).
-Quarterback Drew Miller led the nation in passing efficiency with a quarterback rating of 168.6, marking the second consecutive season that Cole coached the nation's passing efficiency leader.
+As offensive coordinator at Montana in 1999, the Grizzlies reached the NCAA I-AA (now FCS) playoffs and Cole’s offense ranked second in total offense (517.4 yards per game), scoring offense (46.4 points per game) and passing offense (370.0 yards per game).
+Quarterback Drew Miller led the nation in passing efficiency, marking the second consecutive season that Cole coached the nation’s passing efficiency leader.
 Miller also ranked second in the nation with an average of 346.1 passing yards per game.

 Cole spent six seasons (1993-98) at Portland State as offensive coordinator and quarterbacks coach.
 During his tenure, PSU ranked in the top 10 in the nation in total offense three times - in 1994, 1995 and 1998.
 Vikings’ quarterback Jimmy Blanchard led the nation in passing efficiency in 1998.